Scrumplesplunge/cppnotes/basic-syntax.md

 flexible, but it generally returns `int` and accepts either zero parameters or two.
 The two parameter case is a subject for another article.

+\* Technically, global constructors run before `main` and you can write custom code that runs in a global constructor.
+This can be tricky to get right, however, so it is generally wise to avoid it.

 `main` prints "Hello, World!" followed by a newline using `printf`, which is provided by the header `stdio.h` from the C standard library.
 Sharp-eyed readers might be thinking, "shouldn't there be a `return 0;`?".
 In the _particular_ case